 An examination of major theatre theory with application made to a variety of directing styles and contexts and actor training.
 Practical application made with actors in workshopped scenes.
-Second semester, three hours.
+First semester, even-numbered years, three hours.

 DA 611-DA Thesis Project.